Plumbing Basics for Landlords: Piping Materials

 We’d love to connect with you.

-Whether you’re evaluating a potential investment property, estimating a maintenance budget for the year, or quite literally investigating a potential plumbing repair, understanding the types of pipes and materials in your building can be a critical ingredient for a property manager and investor.
-Below, we discuss common piping materials, their positives, negatives, and their usage.
+Whether you’re evaluating a potential investment property, estimating a maintenance budget for the year, or investigating a potential plumbing repair, understanding the types of pipes and materials in your building can be a critical ingredient for a property manager and investor.
+Below, we discuss common piping materials and their positives, negatives, and usage.

 Common Piping Materials in Real Property

 In the days of yore, pipes were made of everything from wood and wood pulp mixed with tar to sturdier materials like clay and iron.
 Advances in technology and manufacturing have brought with them the use of newer building materials, but if your property was built before the 1970s, you are likely working with older stuff (assuming previous owners didn’t take care of major upgrades for you).

 Older Piping Materials

 Cast Iron.
 Many properties have pipes that are at least partially made with cast iron.
 The benefit of cast iron is that it’s very tough.
 Pipes made from cast iron can last for several decades without falling apart, so it wouldn’t be surprising if you have cast iron in the piping on your properties.
 If your property has cast iron pipes, they are safe to use as long as there are no major infrastructural problems with the pipes themselves.
 Cast iron has long been a popular choice for piping because it is incredibly strong.
 However, it is also prone to corrosion from chemicals and other substances coming through the pipes that weaken the iron over time (corrosivity tends to have serious impacts on potable water).
 Cast-iron pipes also can warp over time, which makes the plumbing less efficient.
 Property owners with cast-iron pipes can reinforce the cast iron as time passes rather than perform a full replacement.